About

 S. Chris Shirley

-Before turning to fiction full-time, I spent over a decade leading executive communications for Fortune 500 companies, working directly with five CEOs.
-That experience gave me a rare inside view of power structures—the stories organizations tell themselves, and the ones they bury.
-It also fuels the corporate authenticity behind my latest work.
+Before turning to fiction full-time, I spent a decade in executive communications, working closely with Fortune 500 CEOs.
+That experience gave me a rare view into power structures and fuels the corporate authenticity behind my latest work.

-My debut novel, Playing by the Book, is a coming-of-age story about identity, love, and self-discovery.
-It was the first LGBTQ coming-out novel to win a National IPPY Medal in the religious fiction category.
+I came to fiction from an unlikely place.
+Raised in a deeply religious Southern town, I spent much of my early life trying to become someone I wasn’t—convinced that if I worked hard enough, God would “fix” me.
+That secret shaped me for years and ultimately led me to the page.
+My debut novel, Playing by the Book, was born from that experience—and became the first LGBTQ coming-out story to win a National IPPY Medal in the religious fiction category.
 I was represented by the late George Nicholson of Sterling Lord Literistic.

-My latest project, Bloody Hell, is an upmarket corporate thriller that explores the limits of power, hidden agendas, and love inside the ruthless world of global pharmaceuticals.
-Currently seeking literary representation, I’m also developing my next novel, a speculative thriller set in the world of artificial intelligence.
+Since then, I’ve turned my lens on Corporate America.
+My latest novel, Bloody Hell, is a corporate thriller that explores the limits of power, hidden agendas, and love inside the ruthless world of global pharmaceuticals.

-I’m a former President of the Board for Lambda Literary, a graduate of Columbia Business School, and I studied filmmaking at New York University.
+I’m also a former President of the Board of Lambda Literary, an award-winning filmmaker, and a graduate of Columbia University.